chakra-ui/panda/.changeset/cuddly-poems-sort.md

 '@pandacss/core': patch
 ---

-Fix issue in utility config where shorthands without `className` returns incorrect css when use the shorthand version.
+Fix the issue in the utility configuration where shorthand without `className` returns incorrect CSS when using the shorthand version.

 ```js
 utilities: {